 Prof Kerry Sieh peers thousands of years into the past to predict future quakes.
 His discoveries along the faults of California and Sumatra have led to long-term forecast of large earthquakes.
 The prominent geologist is the founding Director of NTU's Earth Observatory of Singapore, which aims to conduct basic and applied research related to earthquake, tsunami, volcanic, and climate hazards.
-He is leading a team of earth scientists including renowned neotectonicist Prof Paul Tapponnier and expert volcanologist Prof Chris Newhall to help understand and address natural hazard challenges facing Southeast Asia in the 21st century.
+He is leading a team of earth scientists including renowned neotectonicist Prof Paul Tapponnier to help understand and address natural hazard challenges facing Southeast Asia in the 21st century.

 A member of the US National Academy of Sciences, one of the highest honours that can be accorded a US scientist or engineer, Prof Sieh initiated the field of paleoseismology three decades ago.
 The field involves using geological layers and landforms to understand the geometries of active faults, the earthquakes they generate and the crustal structure their movements produce.
 Prof Sieh's work led to the discovery of how often the San Andreas fault has generated earthquakes in southern California.